 SQI Diagnostics Inc., (the "Company"), is incorporated under the Canada Business Corporations Act, is listed on the TSX Venture Exchange (the "TSXV") under the symbol SQD and trades on the OTCQB under the symbol SQIDF.
-The Company's head office and development centre is located at 36 Meteor Drive Toronto, Ontario.
-The Company is a life sciences company that develops and commercializes proprietary technologies and products for advanced multiplexing diagnostics.
-The Company's goal is to become a leader in the development and commercialization of multiplexed blood tests to enable simultaneous measurement of important molecules like proteins, antibodies and inflammatory biomarkers.
+The Company's head office and development center is located at 36 Meteor Drive Toronto, Ontario.
+SQI Diagnostics is a leader in the science of lung health.
+The Company develops and manufactures respiratory health and precision medicine tests that run on SQI's fully automated systems.
+The Company is developing tests to simplify and improve COVID-19 antibody monitoring, Rapid Acute Lung Injury testing, donor organ transplant informatics, and immunological protein and antibody testing.